Ruud

 How to Fix / Troubleshooting

 Safety first: Capacitors store electrical energy.
 Turn off power at the disconnect and verify with a meter.
-Discharge the capacitor before handling.
+Discharge the capacitor before handling it.

 - Step 1 – Observe operation: If the fan blade is not spinning but starts when pushed with a stick (do this only briefly and carefully), the capacitor is likely weak.

-- Step 3 – Discharge and inspect: Discharge the capacitor by bridging terminals with a resistor or insulated screwdriver.
-Look for bulging top, rust, or oil leakage.
+- Step 3 – Discharge and inspect: Discharge the capacitor by bridging its terminals with a resistor or an insulated screwdriver.
+Look for a bulging top, rust, or oil leakage.

-- Step 4 – Test capacitance: Remove wires (note positions) and test with a multimeter that has capacitance mode.
-Replace if more than ±10% out of spec.
+- Step 4 – Test capacitance: Remove the wires (note their positions) and test with a multimeter that has a capacitance mode.
+Replace it if it is more than ±10% out of specification.

-- Step 5 – Install correct replacement: Use a capacitor with the exact µF ratings and equal or higher voltage rating, approved for HVAC use.
+- Step 5 – Install the correct replacement: Use a capacitor with the exact µF ratings and an equal or higher voltage rating, approved for HVAC use.

 Advertisements